|

 A wonderful hike up both Mt.
 Sheridan (to get the photo of Mt.
 Sherman)

-up to the summit of Mt.
+and up to the summit of Mt.

 Sherman and down along the white ridge.
 The weather was great,